erc-dynamics/Matlab_cart_pole_cosimulation/README.md

 ## Run
+Firstly, you must prepare the Ubuntu machine.
+Please read and follow the instructions [here](https://github.com/erc-dynamics/cart_pole/tree/main#run) before running the Matlab code.
 To run the co-simulation, open `simulation.m` file inside Matlab.
 Inside `try-catch` block, you must change the IPaddresses to match your setup.
-Ensure that `<UbuntuIP>`, `<WindowsIP>` matches the IPaddress of your ubuntu machine and windows machine respectively.
+Ensure that `<UbuntuIP>`, `<WindowsIP>` matches the IPaddresses of your ubuntu machine and windows machine respectively.
 ```matlab
 try
     setenv('ROS_MASTER_URI', 'http://<UbuntuIP>:11311')